Revised: 4 Oct 2016 and several times in 2017, 2018, 2019 and 2022.

 - David Allan Brownlees (1894-1896) The last child in the family, born in Gateshead, died at the family home, age two, of bronco pneumonia and rachitis (rickets).

-A Note on Names: Both my great-grandfather William Brownlees (1846-1908) and his brother James Brownlee (b.
-1840, died after 1901) married women named Margaret Allan.
+A Note on Names: Both my great-grandfather William Brownlees (1846-1908) and his brother James Brownlee (1840- 1905) married women named Margaret Allan.
 James’ wife (1845-1893) was the daughter of a Stationer named John Allan in Newcastle while William’s wife (1853-1897) was the daughter of Peter Allan, a farm steward in Wark-on-Tweed.
 Both families had several children who were given the same names – girls Mary, Margaret, Jane, Phyllis and son James.
 With the help of census, birth, marriage and death records I think have been able to sort them out.
 William and his family lived in Newcastle for a few years but moved to Gateshead in about 1879 and lived there until their deaths.
 James and his family were living in Newcastle, in the Elswick district in 1871 and then in Byker for each census from 1881 through 1901.

 Death of Grandma’s Parents

 On June 2, 1897 , Grandma’s mother, Margaret Brownlees, age 44, died at her home in Gateshead of carcinoma of the stomach.
 Her eight surviving children were Sarah Jane 24, Isabella 22, William 18, Peter 17, Leonard 13, Margaret 10, Phillis 8, and Thomas, 6 years old.
-Although I have pictures of four or five of her sisters there is no photo of Margaret (m.s.
+Although I have pictures of four of her sisters there is no photo of Margaret (m.s.
 Allan) Brownlees (1853-1897) in Grandma’s collection.
 Perhaps she never had a photograph taken.

 On July 5, 1908, less than three weeks after my Grandma arrived in Canada, her father William Brownlees, age 61, died of cerebral apoplexy at 21 Edith Street, Gateshead.
 His niece Elizabeth Winter of 20 Frederick Street, Gateshead was with him.
+(I have not been able to figure out where Elizabeth Winter fits into the family tree; she may have been a great-niece rather than a niece.)